slevinln/The-easiest-quiz-in-the-world/README.md

 CSS has been tested through the official Jigsaw validator with the result: No errors or warnings to show.

+JavaScript has been tested through DevTools without any issues detected.

 Accessibility has been tested through Lighthouse with the result: 100/100

 The following browsers were tested and found no issues: Chrome, Edge, Firefox and Opera.